agrawalx/match-bench/docs/architecture/ARCHITECTURE.md

    `sandbox-orchestrator/internal/k8s/slot.go:117`, `:607`) is correct and ready;
    it's the node config that's blocked. **This is the single biggest measurement- fidelity gap** — "fair, exclusive cores" is currently quota-only.
-2. **The 2M/s tier is a documented target, not a validated run** (`bench/README.md:50-54`).
+2. **The 2M/s tier is a documented target, not a validated run**.
 Two pieces are explicitly UNVERIFIED: eBPF capture throughput at ~2M acks/s (a single capture pod) and echo-contestant capacity at 2M/s.
 The drain variant (send + telemetry + ingester) is the first thing to validate now that Kafka is multi-broker.